EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/processing_algorithms/import_data/import_sentinel-2_l2a_product.rst

 :guilabel:`Metadata file` [file]
     The MTD_MSIL2A.xml metadata file associated with the product.
-    Instead of executing this algorithm, you may drag&drop the metadata file directly from your system file browser onto the EnMAP-Box map view area.
+    Instead of executing this algorithm, you may drag&drop the metadata file directly from your system file browser a) onto the EnMAP-Box map view area, or b) onto the Sensor Product Import panel.

 :guilabel:`Band list` [enum]